horzsolt/Ballerina/Helloworld/readme.md

-PLaying around the basics with Ballerina.io
+Playing with the basics with Ballerina.io

 Invoke-RestMethod http://localhost:9090 -Method POST